dimagi/commcare-cloud/hosting_docs/source/services/postgresql/move-partitioned-database.rst

 .. code-block:: bash

-   commcare-cloud <env> fab supervisorctl:"stop all"
+   commcare-cloud <env> service commcare stop

 You may have to wait for any long running celery tasks to complete.
 You can list any celery workers that are still running using the following commands: